Denmark Copenhagen

 Along the historical streets and many other places in Copenhagen, you’ll see the most beautiful coloured houses.

-Check out this guide with 12 colourful streets in Copenhagen if you would like to know where to find these romantic gems.
+Check out this guide with the best colourful streets in Copenhagen if you would like to know where to find these romantic gems.

 Klosterstræde colourful houses seen from Strøget